abdullahejazjanjua/tinytorch/README.md

 *   **nn.ReLU / nn.GlobalPooling**: Layers for non-linear activation and spatial reduction of feature maps.
 *   **nn.CrossEntropy**: A loss module used for calculating the error during multi-class nclassification.

-### optim.
+### optim
-*   **nn.SGD**: Implementation of Stochastic Gradient Descent that takes a list of parameters and a learning rate to perform updates.
+*   **optim.SGD**: Implementation of Stochastic Gradient Descent that takes a list of parameters and a learning rate to perform updates.
-*   **nn.zero_grad**: Method within the SGD class to reset the gradients of all managed tensors.
+*   **optim.zero_grad**: Method within the SGD class to reset the gradients of all managed tensors.
-*   **nn.backward**: A global function that executes the autograd system's backpropagation logic.
+*   **optim.backward**: A global function that executes the autograd system's backpropagation logic.

 ## Limitations